 Practical Info: Mango Tree Bistro

 Mango Tree Bistro is a casual dining restaurant offering Thai cuisine.
-They have branches in:

 - Greenbelt 3, Makati City